What are Biological Agents?

 - being exposed to toxins produced by the biological agent, or

-- have an allergic reaction to the biological agent or substances it produces, for example, enzymes.
+- having an allergic reaction to the biological agent or substances it produces, for example, enzymes.

 Biological agents have the ability to replicate rapidly, require minimal resources to survive and can infect at very small doses.